In the Kitch

 • ice cubes - Or crushed ice if you prefer.

-• sparkling water - To top up the glass.
-You can also use club soda if preferred.
+• sparkling water - You can also use club soda if preferred.
 The difference is that club soda is artificially carbonated and sparkling water is naturally carbonated.

 • fresh mint leaves plus mint sprig - It wouldn't be a mojito without the mint!